Green-Software-Foundation/if-unofficial-plugins/src/lib/azure-importer/README.md

 # Azure-importer

 > [!NOTE] > `Azure Importer` is an unofficial, not part of the IF standard library.
-This means the IF core team are not closely monitoring these models to keep them up to date.
+This means the IF core team are not closely monitoring these plugins to keep them up to date.
 You should do your own research before implementing them!

-The Azure importer model allows you to provide some basic details about an Azure virtual machine and automatically populate your `impl` with usage metrics that can then be passed along a model pipeline to calculate energy and carbon impacts.
+The Azure importer plugin allows you to provide some basic details about an Azure virtual machine and automatically populate your `manifest` with usage metrics that can then be passed along a plugin pipeline to calculate energy and carbon impacts.

 ## Prerequisites